yonathan06/fastify-typescript-starter/README.md

 ## Env vars

-Put your env vars on `{process.env.NODE_ENV}.env` e.g. for development env vars use `development.env`, for production use `production.env`, and so on Using `process.env.NODE_ENV` value for loading the env file
+Put your env vars on `.env.{process.env.NODE_ENV}` e.g. for development env vars use `.env.development`, for production use `.env.production`, and so on Using `process.env.NODE_ENV` value for loading the env file

 ## Backend API Development

 There are a number of handy commands you can run to help with development.
-​

 |Command | Action |
 |---|---|
 |`npm run dev` | Run the server in dev mode, automatically restarts on file change |